hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Import a key pair by specifying the public key data.
-Alternately, you may specify the name of the import file on the command line.
-Optionally, you can specify an availability zone.
+To import a key pair specify the public key data.
+Alternately, specify the name of the import file on the command line or specify an availability zone.

 ###Examples
 Import a key from file `~/.ssh/id_rs.pub`: